 Many libraries and organizations are making digital materials available online.

-To find these collections, use this search string in Google or another search engine:
+To find these collections, use a search string with terms relevant to your topic in Google or another search engine.
+For example:

 You can also try the same search limiting to site:org rather than site:edu BUT: